 Sam Bailey, a first-year Psychology student at the University of Brighton, is disappointed she has not been able to properly connect with her fellow students.
 “University is a great place to meet people that are like-minded, studying the same thing as you, I was really looking forward to getting to know people who have the same interests in the same fields I was,” said Sam Bailey.

-Learning online has now become the norm for students, asides from those who are able to access their respective campuses if they are on a practical course, most students are attending classes on their laptops.
+Learning online has now become the norm for students.
+Aside from those who are able to access their respective campuses if they are on a practical course, most students are attending classes on their laptops.
 Bailey addressed the fact that this has definitely had an impact.
-"A lot of people are a little bit shy or reserved, there's a lot of people who don't turn their camera on."
+“A lot of people are a little bit shy or reserved, there’s a lot of people who don’t turn their camera on.”

-However, despite the tough times that persist alongside the challenges faced, Bailey is very happy with how her university have helped them, especially their support for the students' mental health.
-"I can't fault my university for their approach to mental health, they've put a lot of things in place to encourage people to take ownership of their mental health and wellbeing."
+However, despite the tough times that persist alongside the challenges faced, Bailey is very happy with how her university has helped them, especially their support for the students’ mental health.
+“I can’t fault my university for their approach to mental health, they’ve put a lot of things in place to encourage people to take ownership of their mental health and wellbeing.”

 Emily Fish, a final year Journalism student at the University of Derby, things have not been easy for her but her resilience and willpower have helped her push through.
 “It’s been worse, I am a perfectionist and someone who is really motivated, but over Christmas, I started to get really burnt out,” said Emily Fish.

 Like countless other students, Fish was worried about her future prospects when it came to employment.
 Right now this is an unfortunate common theme amongst graduates from the class of 2020, which will hopefully not impact the prospects of this year’s graduates.